Homemade Laundry Detergent

 container(s) to store soap

-Grate the 1/3 bar of Fels-Naptha in large sauce pan.
+Grate the 1/3 bar of Fels-Naptha into a large saucepan.

 Add 6 cups of water